xcesco/sonarqube-with-plugins/README.md

 # Encoding of the source code.
 Default is default system encoding
 sonar.sourceEncoding=UTF-8
 ```
-Execute sonarscanner in docker container:
+To Execute sonar-scanner in docker container:
 ```
 docker run \
     --rm \